ISISComputingGroup/ibex_developers_manual/IOC-Tips-and-Tricks.md

 More details can be found at http://epics.isis.stfc.ac.uk/doxygen/main/support/utilities/dbLoadRecordsFuncs_8cpp.html#a32071967b99f42356b1e04b06746cc73.

-**N.B.**: IF you need to parameterise your macro names, you will need to use a template and not a `dbLoadRecordsList` or `dbLoadRecordsLoop`.
+**N.B.**: If you need to parameterise your macro names, you will need to use a template and not a `dbLoadRecordsList` or `dbLoadRecordsLoop`.